 How to save on shipping costs

-Along with having the right to help reduce costs and save time with shipping, small businesses should consider best practices to optimize the shipping processes.
+Small businesses should consider best practices to optimize the shipping processes and find methods for how to save on shipping costs.
 One such consideration is how to address DIM weight.
 DIM weight could mean added shipping costs – but there are ways your business can save money

 How to Save on Shipping Costs: Tackling the little item, big box scenario